nareyko/pyiiko2/README.md

 # About

 Pyiiko is the easy-to-use library for iiko ERP.
 This library provides a pure Python interface for the iiko Server API, iikoBiz and FrontWebApi.
+This library is based on <a href="https://github.com/gadzhi/pyiiko">https://github.com/gadzhi/pyiiko</a>

 iiko company development of innovative systems for HoReCa industry.